The Sailboat Cruiser

 The Boat Buyer's Bundle...

-But let's see how you get on with this month's Mystery Boat...
+Let's see how you all get on with this one...

 If so, please let me know